Reading Time: 8 minutes

 The Beginning: Vasily Kandinsky

-Let's get to the core of abstract art; Vasily Kandinsky (and his Blaue Ruiter Group are considered the starting point of abstract art.
+Let's get to the core of abstract art; Vasily Kandinsky (and his Blaue Ruiter Group) are considered the starting point of abstract art.
 Vasily wanted a way to combine nature with humanity.
 He used the analogy of a rider and his horse working, becoming one moving entity working together.
-As the rider masters the horse and combine their strength, the horse and rider become one moving entity. * Kadinsky argued that one should use the mastery of colour and line mastery to capture emotions and immaterial concepts in art.
-Every colour and every form conveyed a different and unique inherent feeling.
+As the rider masters the horse and combine their strength, the horse and rider become one moving entity. * Kadinsky argued that one should use the mastery of colour and line to capture emotions and immaterial concepts in art.
+Every colour and every form conveyed a different and unique inherent feeling that it could envoke.

-Shapes, colours, textures, and lines carried gave value to intangible sentiments.
+Shapes, colours, textures, and lines in art could signafy intangible sentiments.
+Kandinsky made a list of how one could use different colours, shapes, and lines to create the invisible sentiments; like Circles were soft; triangles were jagged, blue was calming, and red was aggressive passionate.
 But more importantly, abstract paintings are inherently subjective.
-Kandinsky made a list of how one could use different colours, shapes, and lines to create the invisible sentiments; like Circles were soft; triangles were jagged, blue was calming, and red was aggressive passionate.
-Finally, the viewer and the artists' own experience with the painting gives credence to the meaning, even though specific colours and forms have a similar physical impact due to our physiological response and collective consciousness.
+The viewer and the artists' own experience with the painting gives credence to the meaning, even though specific colours and forms have a similar physical impact due to our physiological response and collective consciousness.

 *The rider's wishes regulate the horse's movement and speed, so there is some patriarchal and colonial subtext of the rider's guidance and needs imposing on the horse as the best partnership, but I digress.

 Mind the Red Line I (2019) by Monique Leliefeld.
 Mixed Media on Canvas.
 80cm x 40cm